RTechAI/esp32p4-ui-studio/04_FEATURE_STATUS.md

 - Inspector supports Minimum, Maximum and Initial Value.
 - Direct Canvas stroke adjustment.
-- Transparent centre moves the component.
+- Transparent centre remains available for movement.
-- Pointer capture outside bounds.
-- Rotation-aware value mapping.
 - Browser Preview parity.
-- Full hardware parity verified.

----

-## ⚠ Known Limitation
+- Hardware proven.

+### Current Limitation

-- Rotation, background angles and mode are supported by serialization/export but are not yet editable in the Inspector.
+- Rotation, background angles and mode are exporter-supported but not yet editable in the Inspector.

 ---